open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

   desiredVersion: v0.11.0
 ```

-The config name inside `ClusterManagementAddOn` will change at the same time.
+When the config name changes, or config spec changes, the addon manager watches the change in `ClusterManagementAddOn`,
-The addon manager watches the change and applies the new config to all the clusters.
+`AddOnHubConfig` and update the `desiredConfigSpecHash` of `ClusterManagementAddOn`.

 ```yaml
 apiVersion: addon.open-cluster-management.io/v1alpha1